ekuiter/variED/README.md

 unstable.

-variED relies on a client-server architecture where the client is implemented in JavaScript and the server in Java.
+variED relies on a client-server architecture where the client is implemented in JavaScript / TypeScript and the server in Java.
 It requires Java 1.8 and can be deployed on Java servlet containers such as Apache Tomcat or Jetty.

 ### Getting started